Hardy-Sobolev-Rellich, Hardy-Littlewood-Sobolev and Caffarelli-Kohn-Nirenberg inequalities on general Lie groups: Proof of Main results

 for some positive character $\chi$ may hold only if $\mu_{\chi}=\lambda$ is the left Haar measure of $\G$.
 In the exactly same way, one can show that the same statement is true for the weighted Sobolev embedding case.
-However, this is different for $q=p$, see \eqref{lef_rig_Hardy1}. \end{rem} \begin{proof}[Proof of Theorem \ref{main2_thm}] We note that Part (i) implies Part (ii) since the condition $\alpha\geq d/p$ implies that
+However, this is different for $q=p$, see \eqref{lef_rig_Hardy1}. \end{rem} \begin{proof}[Proof of Theorem \ref{main2_thm}] Notice that we may reduce to prove Theorem \ref{main2_thm} when $0<\alpha<d$, since when $\alpha \geqslant d$ we may find $0<\alpha^{\prime}<d$ such that